10X Sale

 7. Data collection, feedback analysis and corrective action

 Managing change is not a one way process; employee involvement is a necessary and integral part of managing change.
 Feedback from employees as a change is being implemented is a key element of the change management process.
-Change managers can analyse all the feedback and implement corrective action based on this feedback to ensure full adoption of the changes.
+Change managers can analyze all the feedback and implement corrective action based on this feedback to ensure full adoption of the changes.

 8. Celebrating, reinforcing and recognizing success